 General Dental Practitioners require a DBS check when they apply to be on a health board’s ‘Performers List’.
 They do not require another check unless they move to a different health board (and therefore to a different performers list).

-We will process the checks for those who carry on or manage a Private Dental Practice but practices will need to put their own arrangements in place for undertaking checks for those who work at the practice.
+Private dental practices and private direct access practices will need to put their own arrangements in place for undertaking DBS checks for those who work at the practice.